zzzeek/sqla_tutorial/presentation/index.rst

 * Maps a user-defined object model to database tables
 * Persists and updates the state of objects to the database using a pattern called **unit of work**.
-* Provides an extended version of the SQL Expression Language where SQL statements can be constructed in terms of the object model
+* Provides an extended version of the Core SQL Expression Language which adds support for queries in terms of the object model
 * Converts database rows into instances of user-defined model objects
 * Provides a system for objects to be related each other through collections and many-to-one relationships